uptonking/note4yaoo/lib-collab-automerge-community.md

   - I am absolutely ready to move off hypercore as storage if you have the gumption to propose an alternative
 - The nice thing about IPFS is that because it's content addressed, you don't need a lot of the metadata hypercores include, so for static content I think it would make a ton of sense.
 There are substantial privacy downsides if you advertise all your content to the world though.

 - ## We run automerge over hypercore + hyperswarm and call it hypermerge.
-Works reasonably well.
+Works reasonably well._202004
 - https://twitter.com/pvh/status/1246144720474005505

+- A good CRDT avoids unnecessary conflicts and surfaces inescapable ones.
+  - In the case of ambiguous values in automerge, we provide a multi-value register in _conflicts, and select a stand-in value arbitrarily as a default resolution (because programming is hard when every piece of data in your system can be a multivalue.)
+- Interesting.
+Having an arbitrary stand in is something I want to think about
+  - It is unprincipled, but pragmatic, and let me tell you, a whole lot easier to write against.
+Take a look at Pushpin which is our reference implementation of a production-quality CRDT-based client application.

+- The author of the JSON CRDT paper ( @martinkl ) is the author of automerge, and the differences are because we tried writing against the original implementation and found the UX wasn't ideal, so we made some changes
+-
+-
+-

 - ## I'm exploring ways to put docs synced by hypermerge into a query layer to give "realtime" updates of views into my data.  (give me all the docs that contain these words/tags)
 - https://twitter.com/pvh/status/1259375354952572928